4542elgh/MetaWeather/README.md

    - To view past, current or maximum 10 days forcast of weather

 ### Other Attributes
-* cli-table - table view
+* table view of the results
-* collect nearby city's forcast by radius
-* alert users if there's storm/dangerous weather
-* cli search by [location and date]
+* cli search by location
+    - Return filtered weather condition or return all conditions
+* cli history
-* history - return the most recent five searches using inquirer
+    - Return the most recent five searches
-   - allow users to see and select which location to view
+    - Allow users to select which location to view from the history
-* date range of forecasts by location, i.e. given this time frame, return all the forcasts of this location
+* date range of forecasts by location
-* exit command with IO loop
+    - Given these dates, return the forecasts of this location
-* cli help menu of the commands
+* cli help
+    - Display a list of the commands with its descriptions
+* cli IO loop
+    - Exit IO loop by selection